Spelling Test Generator

 FAQ:

-Why are some valid words not on the test?
+Why are some valid words missing from the test sheet?

-The Words on test limit controls the printable list.
-Extra valid words stay in the Word Ledger so you can raise the limit or save them for another version.
+The Words on test limit controls how many valid words are selected.
+Extra valid words remain in the Word Ledger so you can raise the limit or keep them for another version.

 What does a Review row mean?

-A Review row needs a valid spelling word, is too long, or has another source issue.
-Fix the source line, then check that it appears as Included or Extra in the Word Ledger.
+A Review row needs a valid spelling word, is longer than the supported limit, or has another source issue.
+Fix the source line and confirm that the row becomes Included or Extra.

 Glossary: